 AL: One idea for directors to facilitate the advising and hiring of international students is to form programs that pair current students with similar alumni who are currently employed.
 Such mentorships would provide insights that are unique and expressly relevant to a particular student group.

-Mark: Are there groups such as, first generation students, minority groups, older students, military that might be considered more self-sufficient than the other when it comes to networking, using career center resources, or any other tool?
+Mark: Are there groups such as, first generation students, college graduates, minority groups, older students, military that might be considered more self-sufficient than the other when it comes to networking, using career center resources, or any other tool?

 AL: Not that I am aware of.
 Being self-sufficient/self-driven is an individual trait, and I think that you see it (and don’t see it) in all groups.
 I want to say that first generation students are on the whole more resourceful than other groups because given their background this would make sense, but I haven’t seen it personally.